overload-development-community/otl.gg/README.md

 # Commands

-Commands can work from any channel that the bot is in, or directly via DM to the bot.
+Most commands will work from any channel that the bot is in, or directly via direct message to the bot.
+Some commands can only work in a challenge channel, and will be ignored in other channels.
 The following commands are implemented:

 ## General